 - If it’s easier for you to cook the dish in the oven, then firstly you need to ensure the pan you’re using is oven safe.
 I love my large cast iron casserole dish – very expensive, but 100% worth it and lasts a lifetime.

-what temperature should I cook a casserole in the oven?
+what temperature should a casserole be cooked in the oven?

 step by step

-(scroll to bottom of the post to find printable recipe card with ingredient amounts and detailed instructions)
+(scroll to the bottom of the post to find a printable recipe card with ingredient amounts and detailed instructions)

-- Heat the oil and butter in a large hob and oven safe (if cooking in the oven) casserole dish or saucepan.
+Step one – brown the beef.
+Heat the oil and butter in a large hob and oven-safe (if cooking in the oven) casserole dish or saucepan.
 Season the beef with salt and pepper, then fry in batches.

-- Add the peeled shallots to the pan and cook on a low-medium heat until beginning to soften slightly, about five minutes.
+Step two – saute the shallots.
+Add the peeled shallots to the pan and cook on a low-medium heat until beginning to soften slightly, about five minutes.

-- Add the bacon lardons and fry for a few minutes until beginning to crisp.
+Step three – cook the bacon and vegetables.
+Add the bacon lardons and fry for a few minutes until beginning to crisp.
 Add the garlic, mushrooms, carrots, tomato puree and thyme and cook for a further two minutes.

-- Slowly stir in the red wine, followed by the beef stock, stirring all the time.
+Step five – add the liquid.
+Slowly stir in the red wine, followed by the beef stock, stirring all the time.
 If you add all the liquid at once lumps may develop, so go slow.

-- Add the bay leaves, cover the pot with a lid and allow to slowly simmer on the hob for 2-1/2 hours on a low heat or until the meat is very tender and soft.
+Step six – cover and cook slowly.
+Add the bay leaves, cover the pot with a lid and allow to slowly simmer on the hob for 2-1/2 hours on a low heat or until the meat is very tender and soft.

 make ahead of time